 LIT 305 Literature by and about Native Americans (crosslisted with NASX 340)

 [formerly ENGL/NAMS 303 Literature of the American Indian]

 3 cr.
-Prerequisite: at least one lower division course in English or Native American Studies, or permission of the instructor.
+Prerequisite: at least one lower division course in English or Native American Studies, or consent of the instructor.
 Includes fictional and non-fictional oral, written, and visual literature pertaining to Native Americans and created by Indians and non-Indians including traditional literature such as legends, myths, teaching stories, humor, songs, orations, dramas, captivity accounts, sign language, winter counts, and hide paintings; contemporary literature such as poetry, songs, short stories, novels, humor, newspapers, theatricals, movies, television, and picture books; and translation, interpretation, and criticism, with insight drawn from Indian cultural traditions, the humanities, and the social sciences.

 LIT 307 Latino Literature (crosslisted with SPNS 314)

 3 cr. (odd Sp) Introduces Latino/a literature with focus on classic and contemporary writers of Hispanic origin living and writing in the U.S. Analyzes their historical, political, cultural, and literary discourses through fictional and some non-fictional works focusing on Latino/a society as a marginalized minority.

 3 cr.
 Prerequisite: LIT 230.
 (F) Provides intensive study and discussion of selections from major American writers from the colonial period through the end of the Civil War.